The Anti-Bribery and Anti-Corruption Review: Venezuela

 Outlook and conclusions

 Entities wishing to enter, exit or continue operating in the Venezuelan market should take into consideration that Venezuela is a high-risk jurisdiction.
 Because public entities tend to be extremely bureaucratic, public officials will often request 'special payments' in order to accelerate or resolve ongoing procedures.
-Thus, foreign (and local) companies should implement comprehensive compliance programmes and trainings to avoid corruption cases when interacting with public entities, customers and suppliers in Venezuela.
-Compliance reviews are 'a must' under the current political and economic environment of the country.
+Thus foreign (and local) companies should implement comprehensive compliance programmes and training to avoid corruption cases when interacting with public entities, customers and suppliers in Venezuela.
+Compliance reviews are a must in the current political and economic environment of the country.
 No business decision should be conducted concerning Venezuela without consulting possible compliance effects internally or abroad.

 1 Jesús A Dávila is a partner and Adriana Gonçalves is a senior associate at Baker McKenzie.
 The authors acknowledge the research assistance of María F Fernández, junior associate at Baker McKenzie.

 3 Official Gazette No. 6.155 Ext of 19 November 2014.

 4 Official Gazette No. 42.098 of 30 March 2021.